 <S-NSSAI_DNN_backoff_time>: integer type; indicates the remaining back-off time associated with the <S-NSSAI> and <DNN> combination in seconds.
 When the back-off timer is deactivated, the parameter <S-NSSAI_DNN_backoff_time> is omitted.

-<5GSM congestion re-attempt indicator>: integer type.
+<5GSM_congestion_re-attempt_abo_indicator>: integer type.
 Indicates whether the back-off timer is applied in the registered PLMN or all PLMNs.

 0 The back-off timer is applied in the registered PLMN.

 1 The back-off timer is applied in all PLMNs.

+<5GSM_congestion_re-attempt_catbo_indicator>: integer type.
+Indicates whether the back-off timer is applied in the current access type or both 3GPP access type and non-3GPP access type.

+0 The back-off timer is applied in both 3GPP access type and non-3GPP access type.

+1 The back-off timer is applied in the current access type.

 <procedure>: integer type.
 Indicates the procedure(s) for which the back-off timer applies.
 When <procedure>=0 the information returned is associated with timer T3584.
 For all other values of <procedure> the information returned is associated with the back-off timer as specified in 3GPP TS 24.501 [161] for the various session management procedures.
 When the parameter <procedure> is omitted, the back-off timer is deactivated.